- Born: 1800 Baptised 25 Dec 1800 in Ditcheat, Somerset

 ORAM John Personal Estate £668 2s 2d.
 Probate date 2 March 1891.
 The will of John Oram late of Alhampton within the Parish of Ditcheat in the County of Somerset Yeoman who died 10 January 1891 at Alhampton was proved at the Principal Registry by Heber Denman of Galhampton within the Parish of Castle Cary in the said County Yeoman the surviving Exectutor.
 [Source Ancestry.co.uk]

-Note that Heber Denman was the widower of John’s daughter Ann.
+Note that Heber Denman was the second husband of John’s daughter Ann.

-This branch of the family appears to have died out.
+This branch of the family appears to have no living descendants.

 View Isaac b1705, Isaac b1745, John b1772, John 1801-1891 in a larger map